aaronbloomfield/nws/hws/docker/index.md

 - `docker build -t metasploit2 -f Dockerfile.metasploit2 .`: this builds a variant of the intentionally vulnerable image so that it will work well in our setup
 	- Windows host users: make the initial 'd' of 'dockerfile.metasploit' be lower-case
 - `docker build -t nws .`: this builds the course image for the not-intentionally vulnerable images
-	- Windows host users: make the initial 'd' of 'dockerfile' be lower-case

 One those completed, and assuming they completed successfully, you should run `docker images` again, and you will see something simnilar to the following: